← All essays

 The fun part was obvious immediately: use GPT Image 2 to generate the character art.

 The less obvious part was that "generate a cute dragon(?) character" is not a product spec.
 It is barely even a prompt.
-It is a wish.

 That is where the project became interesting.